MughilM/RW-Eng-v3-src/README.md

 ## Setting Up

 Once NVIDIA, CUDA, and cuDNN libraries are installed and verified with `nvidia-smi` and `nvcc --version`, run the following commands to set up and activate an Anaconda environment with our libraries.

+### Google Cloud
+If you have access to Google Cloud we recommend using the following image **Debian 10 based Deep Learning VM for TensorFlow Enterprise 2.1 with Cuda 11.0 M94** which comes with preinstalled drivers and tensorflow version compatible with this project.

 ```bash
 git clone https://github.com/MughilM/RW-Eng-v3-src.git